Analyzing Differentiable Fuzzy Logic Operators: Experimental setup

 \subsection{Formulas}

 We use a knowledge base $\corpus$ of universally quantified logic formulas.
 There is a predicate for each digit, that is $\pred{zero},\ \pred{one}, ..., \pred{eight}$ and $\pred{nine}$.
 For example, $\pred{zero}(x)$ is true whenever $x$ is a handwritten digit labeled with 0.
-Secondly, there is the binary predicate $\pred{same}$ that is true whenever both its arguments are the same digit.
-We next describe the formulas we use.
-We also note what the values of $\mpupdateratio$ and $\mtupdateratio$ roughly are if we were to pick at random.
+We have two sets of formulas where we learn an additional binary predicate.